 Whether or not an ejector pump is necessary in a particular home depends largely on the home’s floor plan and design.
-Ferrari Plumbing handles ejector pump installations for many homeowners in Wheaton, Illinois.
+Ferrari Plumbing handles ejector pump installations and repairs for many homeowners in Carol Stream or Lombard, Illinois.

 People often do not need an ejector pump unless they have below ground bathrooms.
 Most commonly, this lower level bathroom is in someone’s basement.
 An ejector pump becomes a necessity in these types of settings when the basement bathroom, or any floor drain, is located at a height that is lower than the height of the sewer line leaving the home.